Ebor Festival tips: Antepost preview and best bets for Clipper Handicap

 A lot of the focus going into it surrounded Lattam, who had skipped an engagement at Ascot the week before and was sent off the 5/1 favourite from stall three, and with conditions seemingly to suit, having gone up just 1lb for his nose victory over Spirit Catcher at Newcastle at the end of June.

-Perotto also ran in the Golden Mile at Goodwood and he ran about as well as could have been expected from stall 17 which meant he didn't have much cover throughout.
+Perotto also contested the Golden Mile at Goodwood and ran about as well as could have been expected from stall 17 which meant he didn't have much cover throughout.
 He was tapped for toe when the (always-prominent) first two kicked for home but then ran on nicely despite Ryan Moore not at all punishing him when it was clear he wasn’t getting to them.

 I’m still far from convinced he fully stays a mile on testing ground anyway, but if we get a spot of nicer weather for York then this track could really play to his strengths as he should get more of a race run to suit around here.
 In fact, he’s had one previous visit to York and ran a cracker, beaten a neck when second in a six-furlong nursery at this same Ebor meeting as a juvenile, so it makes sense he'll be aimed at the Clipper this time around.